-Pecan Layer Cake with Raspberry Filling is a white pecan cake layered with raspberry filling, then iced with white buttercream frosting.
+Pecan Layer Cake with Raspberry Filling is a white cake studded with pecans, layered with raspberry filling, then iced with white buttercream frosting.

-HAPPY BIRTHDAY Aunt Marg!
-This post is dedicated to you–one of the best cooks in the Herd family.
+Happy Birthday to my Aunt Marg!
+She is the reason for this post since she is one of the best cooks in the Herd family.

 This delicate and tender white cake is a family legend.
-My aunt entered the recipe in a contest–and WON!
-I think first place, but it may have been second.
+My aunt entered the recipe into a contest–and WON!
+According to the family legend, she got first place, but it may have been second.
 I think the prize was a new washer and dryer.
 Aunt Marg, if this is wrong, please correct me.

-As my aunt mentioned, this is an excellent white cake.
-Being as I’m in Texas, I had to use pecans.
-I’m thinking hazelnuts would also be a nice substitution for the hickory nuts.
 One more thing.
-The raspberry filling is my own addition.
+The raspberry filling is my addition.
 It’s not necessary, but my family loves it.

 How to assemble Pecan Layer Cake with Raspberry Filling: